andreabellome/astra-documentation/docs/matlab/Cost functions/MODP/custom/costFunction2_MODP_vdep_varr.md

 6. Compute the Pareto front from the cost matrix.
 7. Select the trajectories that belong to the Pareto front.
 8. Identify and return the minimum delta-v trajectory.

+## OUTPUT
+- legn     : matrix containing the trajectory legs that belong to the Pareto front.
+- vvf      : matrix containing the final velocities of the Pareto-optimal trajectories.
+- vinff    : matrix containing the incoming excess velocities of the Pareto-optimal trajectories.
+- PF       : matrix representing the Pareto front, storing time-of-flight and total cost.
+- COSTS    : vector containing the total cost (delta-v + weighted time-of-flight) for each trajectory.
+- TOFYS    : vector containing the time-of-flight values in years.
+- minCOST  : scalar value of the minimum total cost among all solutions.
+- row      : index of the trajectory corresponding to the minimum total cost.

 ## Function Signature
 ```matlab